computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/Dropbox/readme.md

   - or, send files and updates to cloud storage and possibly other users.
 - If a client was offline, it polls the systems for new updates as soon as it comes back online.
 - When the Synchronization service receives an update request,
-  - It checks with the metadata d/b for consistency, the,
+  - It checks with the metadata d/b for consistency, then,
   - proceeds with the update.
   - Subsequently, a notification is sent to all subscribed users or devices to report the file update.
 - Synchronization service should transmit less data between clients and cloud storage, for faster response times.